 How long does it take to be processed?

-Once you have been interviewed, it usually takes 4 to 6 weeks to be completely processed and ready to volunteer.
+On average, once you have been interviewed, it usually takes 4 to 6 weeks to be completely processed and ready to volunteer.

 Is there a dress code?